 Special thanks goes to our son Adam, who filmed and edited several TEACCH training films and produced the ShoeboxTasks promotional CD that is used in TEACCH trainings.
 Thanks also goes to our son Nick, who programmed and operated the ShopBot machinery, helped run the shop and shared his creative talents in the design of several ShoeboxTasks.

 We are grateful to Susan Rhew of Susan Rhew Design, Inc., who conveys the spirit of ShoeboxTasks through our brochures and instructional literature.
-Our thanks to Gary Crossey, of Fastfwd Design, who put together our ShoeboxTasks Educational CD, overcoming many programming challenges along the way.
+Our thanks also to Vanessa Bell of BELL DESIGN for navigating all this information and creating a beautiful website and online shop.

 Ron Larsen Bio